-Going on vacation and worried about keeping your plants well watered and in good health?
-Our guide to watering plants while away on vacation has lots of useful tips for keeping them alive in your absence.
+Going on vacation and worried about keeping your plants well-watered and in good health?
+Our guide to watering plants while away has lots of useful tips for keeping them alive in your absence.

 Do aloe vera need special treatment in winter?

-Aloe vera rest in winter and become dormant, so should have little water and no food.
+Aloe vera rest in winter and become dormant, so they should be given little water and no food.
 This is particularly important if it's in a cool spot to prevent rotting.
 The plant develops when the days start getting longer again, at which point you should begin to water it again and give it a feed.